the-commits/super-simple-static-site/README.md

-# Super Simple Static Site
+# Super Simple Static Site (ssss)

-ssss or super simple static site, a static site generator, use jinja and markdown as your template and content, and generate static html files.
+ssss, short for Super Simple Static Site, is a static site generator that leverages Jinja and Markdown for creating templates and content.
+It generates static HTML files for an efficient and lightweight website.

-## Install
+## Installation

+To install ssss, use the following command:

 ```bash
 pip install ssss